wwu-mentors/ReactSpace-Workshop/README.md

 }
 ```

-Finally we need to render each post in the render method we can use the Array.map function to generate a list of HTML elements.
+Finally, we need to render each post in the render method we can use the `Array.map` function to generate a list of HTML elements.

 We also need to add a key property when working with a list.
 This property helps React manage the list and improve performance.